 Major event worker

 You can get incredible work experience by being in the thick of it at some of the world's biggest events.
-Melbourne boasts a massive list of major events each year including the Australian Open, F1 Australian Grand Prix, Spring Racing Carnival and Melbourne Food & Wine Festival, where you'll find jobs available throughout the year but particularly during the summer months (December to February).
-At the Australian Open, you'll find a wide variety of roles up for grabs, from hospitality staff to site crew and even player concierge.
-Melbourne isn't the only city with event jobs on offer, either.
-Check out Sydney Gay and Lesbian Mardi Gras, WOMAdelaide and Brisbane Festival for more employment opportunities.
+Melbourne boasts a massive list of major events each year including the Australian Open, F1 Australian Grand Prix and Spring Racing Carnival.
+At the Australian Open, you'll find a wide variety of roles up for grabs, from hospitality staff to site crew.
+Melbourne isn't the only city with event jobs on offer – check out Sydney Gay and Lesbian Mardi Gras, WOMAdelaide and Brisbane Festival for more employment opportunities.